 SOONIM: Yes, my work, which is a big part of my life, feels the same.
 For instance at i-park where I was these last 4 weeks before coming here I didn’t have the chance to meet a lot of locals.

-The i-part residency is very unique because it’s a multi-disciplinary residency.
+The i-park residency is very unique because it’s a multi-disciplinary residency.
 The artists there come from different fields.
 When I was there, there was a music composer, a writer, a moving image artist, a landscape designer and me, the visual artist.
 So I was among these very talented people and I spent most of my time with them but because of this I didn’t meet many locals.
 I didn’t mix a lot with the environment and its people like I do usually when I am in other places, in other residencies.
 But I did have my studio and inside my studio when I ate grapes, for instance, I kept the skin and use that for my art.
 Look at these photos.

 KIKI: Are these made out of skin grapes?